Mike5719/React-Portfolio/README.md

 Here's a screenshot of the deployed application's landing page:
 ![Portfolio Landing Page](<./public/portfolio.png>)

-The website can be accessed using this link: https://react-portfolio-839ad9.netlify.app/
+The deployed application can be accessed using this link: https://react-portfolio-839ad9.netlify.app/